sienna-kopf/sienna-kopf/README.md

 # SIENNA KOPF
+💃 She / her <br />
+😸 Relentless positivity and a smile is my way of handling every challenge 🧠

+*** *** ***

-🧗‍♀️ I love rock climbing!! 🇺🇸 National Team <br/>
+🧗‍♀️ Rock climbing semi-profesh => 🇺🇸 National Team 2019. 👀 on Paris 2024 Olympic Games 🏆 <br/>
-🔷 Solving problems on the wall, and in front of my computer screen 👩‍💻 <br/>
+🧠 Thriving off of solving problems on the wall AND in front of my computer screen 👩‍💻 #climberwhocodes <br/>
-😁 Relentlessly positive
 🎓 Turing School of Software & Design, 2020 <br/>
 🔎 [LinkedIn](https://www.linkedin.com/in/sienna-kopf-b22b701b1/) </br>
-💃 She / her <br />
-🧗‍♀️ Living in Salt Lake City, Utah <br />
+🏠 Born and raised in Colorado 🏔, currently living, training, and coding in Salt Lake City, Utah <br />

 ## SKILLS
 ### LANGUAGES